-Data that are automatically collected when visiting our websites
+Data that is automatically collected when you visit our website

-For organisational and technical reasons, the following data is stored when you use our Internet pages: the names of the pages you call up, the browser you use and your operating system, date and time of access, search engines used, names of downloaded files and your IP address.
+When you use our internet pages, the following data is stored for organisational and technical reasons: the names of the pages you visit, the browser you use and your operating system, date and time of access, search engines used, names of downloaded files and your IP address.